Australia is an amazingly beautiful country that will delight all nature and adventure lovers! But also city lovers!

 – Watch the sunrise on Uluru from Kata Tjuta

-In terms of accommodation you will find a couple of hotels and a campsite in the park.
-There are no free campsite in or near Uluru.
-Wild camping is not recommended as there are a lot dingoes around.
+In terms of accommodation, you will find a couple of hotels and a campsite in the park.
+There is no free campsite in or near Uluru.
+Wild camping is not recommended as there are a lot of dingoes around.

 Located near Darwin, Kakadu National Park is a bit of one of a kind.
 There is no other place quite like it.

 In Kakadu, the best of the aboriginal and colonial culture meet.
 It’s the perfect place to learn more about Australian Aboriginal culture.